API Keys

 Using an API Key

-Include the API key in the Authorization header when connecting to MCP servers:
+Include the API key in the Authorization header when connecting to MCP servers or Obot API endpoints:

 Authorization: Bearer ok1-123-456-abcdefghijklmnopqrstuvwxyz